 Immediately after the NovaSure procedure, some women may experience some cramping, mild pain, nausea and/or vomiting.
-Most women can resume normal activities within a day or so.
+Many women can resume normal activities within a day or so.
 Be sure to follow any instructions from your doctor, no matter how good you're feeling.
 A watery and/or bloody discharge following the NovaSure procedure is normal.
 It could start immediately following the procedure or a couple of weeks afterward.
 The discharge may only last briefly, or may last up to a couple of months.
 It could even come and go, increasing after certain activities.
 This is quite normal and can be expected with any endometrial ablation procedure.
+Call you doctor if you have any questions or concerns.